kingnw/all/README.md

 Welcome to the NIT3213 Android project!
 This app is designed for an assignment where users can log in and interact with an API to view a list of entities.
 Once logged in, you’ll see a dashboard filled with architecture, each showing a profile image and basic details.
 Clicking on any item lets you dive deeper into its information.

 Project guide:  all of my activity files as well as network and api files and be found in  app:kotlin+java:com.example.nit3213project

-all of my testing can be found in app:kotlin+java:com.example.nit3213project(test)
+all of my testing can be found in app:kotlin+java:com.example.nit3213project(test) in app and app/src/test/java/com/example/nit3213project in github

 all other things including layout/ui used can be found  in app:resource

 Key Features